The Bestie Agenda

 Fear those who say they have all the answers but don’t ask any questions.
 Closed minds are weapons of mass destruction.

 It’s impossible for one person or team to have all the answers.
-We can only share our own views and perspectives and then invite you to share your insights as well, respecting the fact that there are a wide range of opinions on most topics.
+I can only share my own views and perspectives and then invite you to share your insights as well, respecting the fact that there are a wide range of opinions on most topics.